yiyuma/technical-tutorials/Database/PostgreSQL.md

 - ILIKE: Check if a value matches a pattern (case insensitive)
 - AND: Logical AND
 - OR: Logical OR
-- IN: Check if a value is between a range of values
+- IN: is used to specify a list of possible values in the WHERE clause.
+SELECT statement can inside of IN (IN(SELECT)).
   ```
   SELECT * FROM tableName
   WHERE columnName IN ('value1', 'value2', 'value3');
   ```
-- BETWEEN: Check if a value is between a range of values
+- BETWEEN: selects values within a given range.
+The values can be numbers, texts, or dates.
+The begin and end values are included.
   ```
   SELECT * FROM tableName
   WHERE columnName BETWEEN value1 AND value2;